 If you have never driven with snow chains before, you’ll do well to get somebody to assist you with fitting the chains.
 It’s quite a process and if you have somebody behind the wheel to edge forward once they are fitted, will help greatly.

 These are fairly new products on the market which consists of a textile covering that fits snuggly over the tires.
 They are ideal for vehicles with larger tires and minimum wheel clearance.
-Your speed is also limited to maximum 30mph with the snow socks.
+Your speed is also limited to a maximum of 30mph with the snow socks.

 Next, let’s look at the recommended chains for various tire sizes.